 - Mold dust

 Some types of dust are more dangerous than others.
 The most hazardous types of dust are crystalline silica dust, coal dust, asbestos dust, and metalliferous dust.
-Some types of dust, like mold and talc dust, can be found in your home.
+You can find some types of dust, like mold and talc dust, in your home.
 Others, like compost and iron dust, are much more common in certain occupations.

 Where can you be exposed to dust?